jzhao0802/palab/bivariate_stats_cat.md

 ## Function
 * Output a warning if the outcome variable has more than 5 levels.
   * More than 5 levels will make the resulting spreadsheets very difficult to digest, so the user needs to be warned about this.
+* If the outcome variable is missing for any observations, they should be excluded from any further analysis.
+  * A warning should be output saying that the size of the dataset has gone from <before> observations to <after> observations
 * For columns prefixed with "o_", no stats should be calculated.
 * Each statistic mentioned below ends in "_\__X_".
 This means that it should be calculated for each level of the outcome variable, and the name of the stat should be suffixed with that level value.
-E.g. if the outcome variable has 2 levels, "1" and "0", the stat _NonMissing__X_ should have 2 columns in the output CSV, "NumMissing_1" and "NumMissing_0", calculated for all observations where the outcome variable has level 1 and 0 respectively.
+E.g. if the outcome variable has 2 levels, "1" and "0", the stat _Count__X_ should have 2 columns in the output CSV, "Count_1" and "Count_0", calculated for all observations where the outcome variable has level 1 and 0 respectively.
-* For categorical variables (except the outcome variable itself), produce `bivarate_stats_categorical.csv` with following columns:
-  * _Variable_: Name of the categorical variable.
-  * _NonMissing__X_: Number of non-missing observations when outcome level is X.
-  * _NonMissingPerc__X_: Percentage of non-missing observations when outcome level is X.
-  * _Missing__X_: Number of missing observations when outcome level is X.
-  * _MissingPerc__X_: Percentage of missing observations when outcome level is X.
-  * _Levels__X_: Number of categories or levels when outcome level is X.
-* For categorical variables (except the outcome variable itself), produce `bivariate_freq_categorical.csv`.
+* For categorical variables (except the outcome variable itself), produce `bivar_stats_y_cat_x_cat.csv`.
 This is a full frequency table containing all levels for all variables with the following columns:
   * _Variable_: Name of the categorical variable.
   * _Level_: The value of the level in that variable.
+    * Each variable should the following 2 special levels:
+      * First is a level called "non_missing".
+This row will contain aggregated stats on all the non-missing levels in that variable.
+      * Second is a level called "missing".
+This row will contains stats on all the missing observations for that variable.
-  * _Count_X_: Count of observations which have this variable equal to this level when outcome level is X.
+  * _Count__X_: Count of observations which have this variable equal to this level when outcome level is X.
   * _Percentage__X_: Percentage of observations which have this variable equal to this level when outcome level is X.
+    * _Percentage__X_ = _Count__X_ / all observations where level is X.
-* For numerical variables, produce `bivarate_stats_numerical.csv` with following columns:
+* For numerical variables, produce `bivar_stats_y_cat_x_num.csv` with following columns:
   * _Variable_: Name of the categorical variable.
   * _NonMissing__X_: Number of non-missing obsservations when outcome level is X.
   * _NonMissingPerc__X_: Percentage of non-missing observations when outcome level is X.